mlcommons/ck/README.md

-In the meantime, just to give you a flavor of the [CM automation recipes](https://github.com/mlcommons/ck/tree/master/docs/list_of_scripts.md), here are a few most commonly used automation examples from the CM users that you can try yourself on Linux, MacOS, Windows and other platforms with any hardware (you only need to have git, wget and PIP installed on your platform - check the [installation guide](docs/installation.md) for more details):
+In the meantime, just to give you a flavor of the [CM automation recipes](https://github.com/mlcommons/ck/tree/master/docs/list_of_scripts.md), here are a few most commonly used automation examples from the CM users that you can try yourself on Linux, MacOS, Windows and other platforms with any hardware (you only need Python 3.7+, git, wget and PIP installed on your platform - check the [installation guide](docs/installation.md) for more details):

 <details open>